-There’s a ton of features available in the OSD menu which is easily navigatable using the joystick found at the back of the monitor.
+There’s a ton of features available in the OSD menu, which is easily navigable using the joystick located at the back of the monitor.

-In addition, you will find ‘Black Stabilization’ feature which increases visibility in dark parts of games.
+In addition, you will find ‘Black Stabilization’, which increases visibility in dark parts of games.
 Naturally, the monitor is flicker-free and has a low blue light filter so that you can play for hours without straining your eyes.

 Design & Connectivity

 The ViewSonic XG3240C 144Hz 1440p FreeSync gaming monitor offers a wide range of ergonomics and connectivity options.
 You can tilt the screen by -5°/25°, swivel it to the left and right by 45°, pivot it by 90° into portrait/landscape position, height adjust it by up to 80mm, and finally, VESA mount it using the 100 x 100mm pattern.

 Moving on to the connectivity, there are two HDMI 2.0 ports, DisplayPort 1.4, two audio jacks, two 6W integrated speakers with a 5W amplifier as well as a quad-USB 3.0 hub, two at the back of the monitor and two at the side for easier access.

 Lastly, the monitor has a low-haze anti-glare coating, which prevents light reflections without affecting the image quality.
 Additionally, there’s a cable management hole as well as a headphones hook at the back of the monitor.